Perturbations in Quantum Cosmology: The Continuum Limit in Fourier Space: Mode equations

 In the following we will use the name time-dependent mass to refer to the k-independent term that multiplies the mode variable in our equations of harmonic-oscillator type.
 The difference between the scalar and the tensor time-dependent masses is precisely the MS potential.
 Besides, a simple computation shows that the tensor mass can be rewritten in the alternative forms:

 Here, curved brackets denote Poisson brackets.

-At this point of our analysis, we emphasize that, if we insist in adopting the rescaled variables $v$ and $b$ of LQC, as well as the rescaled coefficients introduced for the perturbations, the only dependence on the fiducial volume that might survive in the mode equations is that appearing in the term that contains the square wavenumber.
+At this point of our analysis, we emphasize that, if we insist in adopting the rescaled variables ${\cal V}$ and $B$, as well as the rescaled coefficients introduced for the perturbations, the only dependence on the fiducial volume that might survive in the mode equations is that appearing in the term that contains the square wavenumber.
 Nonetheless, this wavenumber is defined as the norm of the eigenvalues of the Laplace-Beltrami operator for the metric of the three-torus with fundamental period equal to $l_0={\cal V}_0^{1/3}$.
 Therefore, we get that $k=2 \pi |\vec{n}| {\cal V}_0^{-1/3}$ for any integer vector $\vec{n}$.
 As a consequence, the term ${\cal V}_0^{2/3}k^2$ is in fact also independent of the fiducial volume.
 However, we see that this term is quantized, namely, it only can equal the square norm of an integer vector multiplied by $4\pi^2$.
 Strictly speaking, if we then take the limit of infinite fiducial volume, the relevant mode spectrum remains discrete.
-Actually, this is what we should expect, because the formalism must be independent of the value of the fiducial volume, and for finite values the spectrum of the Laplace operator is not continuous.
-As we will show later in our discussion, this apparent tension does not pose a serious problem, and one can still find alternative roads to the continuum picture for the perturbative modes.
+Actually, this is what we should expect, because the formalism was constructed to be independent of the value of the fiducial volume, and for finite values the spectrum of the Laplace operator is not continuous.
+As we will show later in our discussion, this tension, that would put into question the passage to the continuum picture, can still be solved by adopting an alternative road to the Fourier continuum of perturbative modes.